fionahiklas/cisco_2960_cx_configuration/README.md

 Configuration for a Cisco 2960-CX Switch.

-The aim is to be able to use Ansible to
+The aim is to be able to use Ansible to configure the switch and to explore NETCONF and other automatic configuration options.

 ## Connections